 Our dedicated family attorneys provide creative solutions tailored to meet the unique needs of each client and family.
 Child custody is divided into two categories: legal custody and physical custody.
 Legal custody determines which parent has the right to make major decisions about the child’s education, healthcare, and religion.
 Based on our experience as Westport child custody lawyers, we estimate that over 95% of Connecticut parents share joint legal custody, with sole legal custody being the rare exception.

-Physical custody addresses the schedule of which parent has time with the minor child on a given day.
-A parent who is with a child one day a week has physical custody of that child on that day.
-At times, language is written into a divorce agreement establishing a child’s residence for school purposes.
+Physical custody refers to the parenting schedule—specifically, which parent has physical care of the minor child on a given day.
+For example, a parent who spends one day per week with the child has physical custody on that day.
+In some cases, divorce agreements also include language establishing the child’s primary residence for school enrollment and related purposes.

 A child visitation lawyer in Westport, we encourage parents to collaborate on issues of child custody.
 However, in some situations, litigation may be necessary.
 Our Westport child custody lawyers will vigorously pursue the custody and parenting schedule that works for our client and their children.
 When a successful agreement is reached, children can emerge from the process with two parents still in their lives, and the difficult feelings associated with divorce should then be mitigated.